MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/convert-models.md

 ![Convert flow highlighted](media/convert-flow.PNG "Convert flow highlighted")

-To use your 3D models with Dynamics 365 mixed-reality applications, you need to convert them to a file format that supports real-time rasterization.
+To use your 3D models with [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality applications, you need to convert them to a file format that supports real-time rasterization.
 The type of file you convert to depends on the option you choose in Microsoft [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].

-## Import Tool options and file types
+## Options and file types for Dynamics 365 Import Tool (Preview)

 The [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] provides two options for preparing your 3D models: